Joechann0831/LFSR-FusNet/README.md

 Our framework consists of 6 main procedures: **PRO-IB** [4], **VDSR** [1], **disparity estimation** [3], **warp**, **EnhanceCNN** and **FusNet**.

-In this repo, we provide the trained models and the network configurations for VDSR, EnhanceCNN, and FusNet, repectively.
+In this repo, we provide the trained models and the network configurations for VDSR, EnhanceCNN, and FusNet, respectively.
 The other procedures can be reproduced by using official projects or our re-implementation codes.

 ### PRO-IB